BloomTech-Labs/labs9-employee-scheduler/README.md

 ### Motivation

 Cadence is a B2B SaaS created to make shift scheduling quick and painless.
 Maintaining absolute visibility over your company's schedule can be a difficult task; spreadsheets and legacy software don't do the job.
 Cadence is an intuitive and easy-to-use application that will do the heavy lifting for you.
 Just register [here](https://getcadence.co/), create your company, and take our demo for a spin.
 Drag and drop demo employees to schedule them.
 Change their availabilities, approve or deny their time off requests, change your business' hours of operations, and much more.
 When you're done, feel free to remove them and begin adding your own employees.
 The technical design document / spec for this project is [here](https://github.com/Lambda-School-Labs/labs9-employee-scheduler/blob/master/docs/TDD.md).
+It outlines the rationale for our tech stack as well as our architectural decisions.

 ### Features